 But unfortunately, it's not Allison's athletic prowess people are talking about.
 It's her looks.
 More accurately, it's The Picture, a photo taken by a professional sports photographer and posted on a Web site devoted to California high school sports.

-It's a striking photograph: Allison with the vaulting pole over one shoulder, looking off to one side, reaching back to adjust her ponytail.
+: Allison with the vaulting pole over one shoulder, looking off to one side, reaching back to adjust her ponytail.
 There's nothing overtly sexy about it.
-There's a bit of a heroic quality, somewhat reminiscent of a Greek statue, except that unlike such statues, Allison's arms and head are still attached.
+There's a bit of a heroic quality, somewhat reminiscent of a Greek statue, except that unlike such statues, Allison's arms

 But, since this is a picture of an attractive young woman in excellent physical shape and dressed in skin-tight athletic gear, and it's on the Internet, it didn't take much for a bunch of socially dysfunctional dweebs munching on Cheetos in their mom's basement to immediately begin drooling and howling like monkeys.

 It started when a "humor" Web site called With Leather posted the picture, along with the comment "Hubba hubba and other grunting sounds."
 Things went downhill from there.
 Most of the comments posted on the original site can't be repeated in this newspaper.

 The photographer contacted the site owner and demanded that the picture be taken down for copyright reasons, and it quickly was.
 But by then, the picture had "gone viral," as they say, copied with a few mouse clicks and spreading across the Internet faster than any threat of legal action could stop it.